 - Polypharmacy in older adults

 - Patient safety

 - Pariseault, C, Sharts-Hopko, N., & Blunt, E. (2020).
-Nurse Practitioners’ Experiences of Polypharmacy in Community Dwelling Older Adults.
-Journal of the American Association of Nurse Practitioners, (in press).
+Nurse Practitioners’ Experiences of Polypharmacy in Community-Dwelling Older Adults.
+Journal of the American Association of Nurse Practitioners.
+August 12, 2020

 - Pariseault, C. (2019).
 An Integrative Review of Methods of Measurement of Polypharmacy.
 The Journal of Nursing Measurement, 27(03), 554-574.